fribbels/Fribbels-Epic-7-Optimizer/README.md

 # Fribbels Epic 7 Gear Optimizer

 This is a tool for organizing gear and optimizing gear and unit builds for Epic 7.
-Gearing units can be time consuming and it's not very easy to find optimal combinations of gear within the game, so I made this to help make the gearing process easier.
+Gearing units can be time consuming and it's not easy to find optimal combinations of gear within the game, so I made this to help make the gearing process easier.

-Please see the [**Getting Started**](https://github.com/fribbels/Fribbels-E7-Optimizer#getting-started) section for instructions on how to use it.
+Please see the [**Getting Started**](https://github.com/fribbels/Fribbels-Epic-7-Optimizer#getting-started) section for instructions on how to use it.

 Features include: